Jeadie/Jeadie.github.io/ideas.md

 ---

 ## Potential Businesses
+- Grandparents will be early adopters for Web3 products.
 - Farcaster for Real estate
   - Two parts:
     - Farcaster protocol: Build core protocol and network for real estate interactions (i.e. houses as NFTs, interactions with properties, user identity, signature and verification)